Learn how using FuseBase makes your team more efficient from our expertsBook a demo

 That’s why it’s important to place heavy emphasis on documenting every piece of useful information in the form of standard operating procedures (SOPs) and wikis.
 That way, your company’s knowledge grows over time, you improve employee onboarding and it becomes easier to coordinate team members, even if they are new, as there is a pool of relevant, organized information to access at any time.

-In this sense, Nimbus Platform is the perfect tool to create wikis and SOPs for your staff, allowing you to create beautiful documentation with videos, images, embeds and full webpage screenshots.
+In this sense, FuseBase is the perfect tool to create wikis and SOPs for your staff, allowing you to create beautiful documentation with videos, images, embeds and full webpage screenshots.

 Align your departments and their goals